Farm Radio International: Impact

 Farm Radio International has had an enormous impact on small-scale farmers in sub-Saharan Africa.
 They have used evaluations to determine that their radio programs are listened to regularly by 40-60 percent of potential listeners, which leads to 20 percent of listeners applying new and more productive practices on their farms.

 Farm Radio International has released research publications on strategies that can benefit the effectiveness of radio.
 For example, adding in an interactive factor into radio through the use of ICTs and digital technologies.
 The research stated that participatory strategies including the use of interactive ICTs can help to engage audiences, increase knowledge of agricultural improvements and innovations, and contribute to higher levels of adoption than result from listening alone.
 The focus on interactivity also has the potential to contribute to women's empowerment by giving them a voice, facilitating their involvement in decision-making, and strengthening their social capital (Farnworth & Colverson, 2015).

 Farm Radio International also launched the African Farm Radio Research Initiative (AFRRI), which was used to assess the effectiveness of farm radio on meeting the food security objectives of rural farming households in Africa.
-This initiative was important due to the fact that there are not many studies, which look at the effectiveness of radio in improving food security.
-The initiative allowed Farm Radio International to gain insight on what types of projects and work would be beneficial.
+This initiative was important due to the fact that there are not many studies which look at the effectiveness of radio in improving food security.
+The initiative allowed Farm Radio International to gain insight into what types of projects and work would be beneficial.

 Projects

 Farm Radio International has implemented numerous radio projects, which have not only reached farmers, but also non-farmers in sub-Saharan Africa.

-The projects are delivered weekly for a certain number of weeks, in hopes to fulfill their goals.
-Each project may use a different approach, some may be based on interaction, gender inclusiveness, storytelling, or engagement through community listening groups.
+The projects are delivered weekly for a certain number of weeks.

 One project, known as “Innovation for Food Security”, which was based in Mali, had a goal to improve the household consumption of nutritious food by vulnerable communities.
 The project was funded by Save the Children US, USAID, and was designed to be gender inclusive and accessible to women.
 This allowed women to participate in food-related discussions and decisions on air.
 The project produced 12 episodes with roughly 108,000 listeners, which was 77% of the small target area.
 Through the project, listeners' knowledge on nutrition more than tripled, and amongst women, it increased more than ninefold.

 Another project, known as “My Children II”, which was based in Uganda, had a goal to combat vitamin A deficiency by promoting the production and consumption of orange-fleshed sweet potato (OFSP).
 The project was funded by HarvestPlus, and was designed as a radio drama, which used storytelling to explain the benefits of OFSP.
 This project was broadcast in 7 different languages by 13 stations, this resulting in a potential audience of 16 million people, which is considered to be 39% of the entire country.